Featured image: butterfly-conservation.org

 Most people worry about the moths that eat fabric as they can cause huge damage to clothing and household textiles including upholstered furniture.
 Carpet/clothes moths are small, smaller than an inch and unfortunately, their appearance may go undetected until you start to spot the telltale signs of damage associated with their activity.

-There are plenty of toxic chemicals to rid your home of moths but there are more natural alternatives which are much safer for the occupants of your home and the planet and still not that friendly to moths.
+There are plenty of toxic chemicals to rid your home of moths but there are more natural alternatives that are much safer for the occupants of your home and the planet and still not that friendly to moths.